mynl/aggregate/README.rst

 * Added ``spectral.approx_ccoc`` to create a ct approx to the CCoC distortion
 * ``qdp`` moved to ``utilities`` (describe plus some quantiles)
 * Added ``Pentagon`` class in ``extensions``
+* Added example use of the Pollaczeck-Khinchine formula, reproducing examples from the `actuar`` risk vignette to Ch 5 of the documentation.

 Earlier versions
 ~~~~~~~~~~~~~~~~~~